‘A circus’: Mississippi Supreme Court Justice decries efforts to keep him in lawsuit

 In a June 2 ruling, Wingate said Randolph could not be sued over the state law, removing him as a defendant in the lawsuit.
 Wingate cited the principle of judicial immunity, which prevents judges from being sued for most of their official acts.

-Attorneys for the NAACP argued Wednesday that Wingate should remain in the lawsuit as a “nominal party.”
+Attorneys for the NAACP argued Wednesday that Randolph should remain in the lawsuit as a “nominal party.”
 That could mean Randolph would remain in the suit even though he has no interest in its result.

 Reeves and legislative leaders said the law is intended to help curb crime.
 But, the NAACP and other critics say the creation of a new court and the appointment of judges by a white chief justice is a way for the majority-white and Republican-led Legislature to wrest local control from residents of Jackson and Hinds county, which are both majority-Black and governed by Democrats.